 The aim of this specific objective is to enhance knowledge of climate impacts and facilitate a holistic and systems-based approach to the adaptation to the climate change in the cross-border area.
 Mutual learning and transfer of good practices in the prevention of disaster risks is expected as well.

-It is expected that in the result of activities implemented by projects would be enhanced knowledge of climate change impacts, transferred good practices regarding the adaptation to climate change, strengthened cooperation among emergency services.
+- enhanced knowledge of climate change impacts, - transferred good practices regarding the adaptation to climate change, - strengthened cooperation among emergency services.

 Active and coordinated cooperation of institutions and relevant stakeholders through planning, implementation, monitoring and other relevant activities is expected.